 WomenOnCall is a unique, online network created to connect professional women with meaningful causes and relevant skills-based volunteer opportunities.
 We provide women with an easy, yet powerful and impactful way, to give back and add significant value by sharing their experience and skills with nonprofits looking to fill a specific need.

-WomenOnCall aligns the skills, expertise and interests of highly-qualified volunteers with short-term, high-impact projects at trusted nonprofit organizations.
+WomenOnCall aligns the skills, expertise and interests of highly-qualified volunteers with short-term, high-impact projects at trusted nonprofit organizations in the greater Chicago area.
 Through on-site and virtual volunteer opportunities that require 10 hours of service or less, WomenOnCall members provide skills-based service to further advance an organization’s mission and improve their bottom line.

 How is WomenOnCall different from other sites that connect volunteers and nonprofits?

 By focusing specifically on projects that require 10 hours of skilled service or less, WomenOnCall is a way for you to efficiently and effectively impact a nonprofit organization.

 - We make the right connections between qualified volunteers and nonprofit needs.

 - We support our nonprofit members through structured guidance and assist them in designing volunteer projects that are specific and can generate the most value in 10 hours of service or less.